1. How will William & Mary communicate with me?

-Online MBA students are not required to make a deposit.
+Online students are not required to make a deposit.

-10. What are all of the fees associated with my residency?
+9. What are the tuition and fees associated with my residency?

-The required residency course is a 1 credit hour course, with the associated per credit hour charge plus an additional fee of $ 600.00.
+The required residency course (for the online MBA program only) is a 1 credit hour course, with the associated per credit hour tuition charge plus an additional fee of $ 600.00.
 You should be registered for this course, along with the other courses for that particular semester (fall, spring, summer) prior to the beginning of the semester.

 Your student account must be paid in full by the due date on the eBill statement.

 William & Mary does not mail paper bills; eBill statement is our method of billing .
 Statements will be generated during the first week of May for the summer semester, the beginning of July for the Fall semester and the first week of December for the Spring semester.
 If you are registered for courses prior to the eBill statement date, an email will be sent to your William & Mary email address to notify you when the statement has been generated.
 To verify current charges or if an eBill statement was not received you may view your student account charges online via eServices.
 Payment is due in full by the due date shown on the eBill statement which is the first day of the month following the statement date.

 12. What are my payment methods?

 - Online eCheck and credit card via eServices (credit card payments will incur a processing fee)

 - Checks mailed to the W&M Cashier’s Office (or in person payments)